I’m Evelyn. This is Dan.

 The infatuation with “living small” grew.
 We started living fully, intentionally, joyfully right in the imperfect apartment we had made a home.
 We embraced minimalism and started looking to own less stuff on purpose.
 When our fourth baby was on the way, we knew it was time to upsize just a bit.
 It took a year to find the right home, but we finally found The Green House.
 (And here is a tribute to the almost-five-years we lived in the Shoebox)

 We now live as a family of six in 1,000 sq. ft.
-All our children share one room.
+All four of our children share one room.
 We continue to seek the minimum level of belongings and find that the more minimalist we become, we feel lighter.
 We have less mess than if we owned more things.
 (But trust me—our home is still in disarray more often than not! 😉 ) We are more creative.
 We spend more time together constructively.
 We have more time to experience nature and explore creation.
 We have white space.
 We can breathe.

 Are you feeling the same way?